FH-Potsdam/teaching-parametric-design/src/site/en/3d/04-extrusion.md

 const {expand, offset} = jscad.expansions;
 ```

-In the last session we look at extrusion.
+In the last section we looked at extrusion.
 Taking a shape and extending it along an axis.
 Another similar method is `expand` and `offset`.

 ### Offset